Medical Errors at Hospitals

 Hospitals and other powerful institutions have their own insurance companies and attorneys to build strong cases against those who file claims or lawsuits against them.
 This can be intimidating to patients.
-The seasoned legal team at Williams & Brown LLP are not intimidated by these tactics and will stand with you and work to protect your best interests.
+The seasoned legal team at Brown Trial Firm, PLLC are not intimidated by these tactics and will stand with you and work to protect your best interests.

 Protecting Your Rights in Texas

-As Waco injury lawyers who champion our clients’ cases, the legal team at Williams & Brown LLP take only a small number of cases in order to provide clients with the personal attention they deserve.
+As Waco injury lawyers who champion our clients’ cases, the legal team at Brown Trial Firm, PLLC take only a small number of cases in order to provide clients with the personal attention they deserve.
 With our extensive resources and knowledge, we work to build efficient cases for successful results.
 It is important to us that our clients’ rights are protected.
-Contact us today at (888) 741-6200 or (254) 741-6200 for more information about the difference we may be able to make in your case.
+Contact us today at (866) 393-2611 or (254) 269-6700 for more information about the difference we may be able to make in your case.